numfocus/DISCOVER-Cookbook/participant_selection.md

 title: Participant and Speaker Selection
 ---

-<span style="color:red"> Participant Diversity </span>, <span style="color:red"> Presenter Line-up </span>, <span style="color:red"> Embracing Diverse Voices </span>, <span style="color:red"> Unconscious and Implicit Bias </span>
+**Tags:** <span style="color:red"> Participant Diversity</span>, <span style="color:red"> Presenter Line-up</span>, <span style="color:red"> Embracing Diverse Voices</span>, <span style="color:red"> Unconscious and Implicit Bias</span>
 ## Speakers

 ### Invited Speakers

 - ✅ Reach beyond the conference organizers&#39; own networks.
 Take steps to go out and find people who might be lesser-known but would make great speakers.
-Look for more than just &quot;the usual suspects&quot; and reach out to your wider network for ideas, suggestions, and introductions. <span style="color:red"> High Impact, High Effort </span>
+Look for more than just &quot;the usual suspects&quot; and reach out to your wider network for ideas, suggestions, and introductions.
 - Identify a group of people to solicit as conference speakers
   - Take extra steps to ensure a diverse speaker pool
     - Make the list of potential speakers who are underrepresented longer than list of usual suspects (e.g. — have a longer list of women than men), so when someone declines or drops out you can just move to the next one on the list.
 Underrepresented folks are often overburdened with speaking requests, hence the need for a longer list.